jfluri/Stutz/README.md

 The idea is to replace physical coins by mobile payment by keeping the donation process as simple as possible.

 ## TO-DO
-There are still open points waiting for implementation:
+There are still some open points waiting for implementation:
 * Firestore and Firebase-Storage implementation
 * Changing from mutable-lists-data to firebase-data
 * Unit Testing